AltropInc/alt/doc/script/OutputFormatting.md

 1E+10 ⭠ using uppercase for `e`
 0X1.2A05F2P+33  ⭠ using uppercase for `p` and hex digits
 ```
 If `prec` is present, the output will have the precision as specified.
-If prec is not present, the default precision is 6.
+If `prec` is not present, the default precision is 6.
+The precision has different meanings in different formats.
 In fixed format, the precision determines the number of digits after the decimal point:
 ```altro
 print([fixed], 0.123456789, "       ⭠ default precision in fixed\n");
 print([fixed, prec=12], 0.123456789, " ⭠ precision 12 in fixed\n");